dalbay/Node.js-Tutorials/README.md

      ```const url = require('url');```
    - Click on the DETAILS button for a product.
 This will add the product ID which was replaced with actual data to the queryString.
      ```<a class="card__link" href="/product?id={%ID%}">```
 	 Console log the output and see what properties the requested url has to offer.
-     ```
+    ```JavaScript
 --> Click on Details button - output will be the root:
 	 console.log(req.url);
 		 OUTPUT: